fwUniGit/Decision-Transformers-For-JSSP/NeuroLSDecisionTransformer/README.md

 Defines the DecisionTransformer class.
 The class includes methods for calculating return-to-go, updating rewards and states, and sampling actions based on the aggregated environment

 #### Experiments ####
-To reproduce the exact same experiments presented in the thesis without needing to run the whole vary_rtg() process the files archives experiment_output/nls.zip and experiment_output/nlsdt.zip need to be unzipped.
+To reproduce the exact same experiments presented in the thesis without needing to run the whole vary_rtg() process the zip file _experiment_output/nls.zip_ and _experiment_output/nlsdt.zip_ need to be unzipped.
 The folders contain numpy files for each solved instance named by a unique name per instance in order to compare the instances that are solved by the NLS and NLSDT.